neilkatin/lah-cert-positions-guide/source/operations-lead.md

 * Verify the Communications Lead has phone service and can get text messages

-* Work with Recon to establish priorities and exceptions to the pre-planned survey tasks.
+* Work with Recon to establish priorities and additions to the pre-planned survey tasks.

 * Work with Staging to properly allocate personnel to current needs.